I don’t know where to start…How do I plan, prepare and pursue my career paths?

 Career and Professional Development is here to provide you with services and resources that will help you achieve life-long success and fulfillment.

-International students can drop-in to virtual peer-advising Monday - Friday from 9:00 a.m. to 5:00 p.m. or schedule a career coaching appointment with Kyle Greenberg, CPD’s international student specialist to discuss topics such as:
+International students can drop-in to virtual peer-advising Monday - Friday from 9:00 a.m. to 5:00 p.m. or schedule a career coaching appointment with Angelina Lee, CPD’s international student specialist to discuss topics such as: